Catasto

 — Flat-Rate Rental Tax What is the Cedolare secca for landlords?

 The Cedolare secca is a flat-rate substitute tax on rental income that can be chosen instead of standard income tax (IRPEF).
 The tax rate is 21% for open-market rental contracts and 10% for agreed-rent contracts (Canone concordato).
-Since 2024, short-term rentals (under 30 days) from the second rented property onwards are taxed at an increased rate of 26%.
+Since 2024, short-term rentals (under 30 days) are taxed at 26% from the second property let on a short-term basis.
 The Cedolare secca is particularly attractive for higher-income landlords, as rental income is not added to other earnings.
 No registration tax, no stamp duty.